Fred Guttenberg: Activism

 The day after the shooting, Guttenberg spoke out for gun control, stating "Don't tell me there's no such thing as gun violence.
 It happened in Parkland".
 Before the nationally televised CNN town hall he criticized President Donald Trump for not saying guns are a problem in a White House listening session, saying "My daughter was hunted last week" and "I am enraged".
 During the CNN town hall he confronted Florida Republican Senator Marco Rubio for his position on guns.

 According to a report in The Guardian, Guttenberg's priorities include raising the minimum age to buy guns, adding a waiting period before gun sales, having a no-loopholes policy for a mandatory background check of the gun buyer, and banning high-capacity ammunition magazines and bump stocks.
-While he would prefer that assault-style weapons were banned entirely, he believes that given the current political reality, that such a ban would be unlikely to ever happen, and accordingly he is advocating for measures to reduce gun violence which have a realistic chance of passage.

-He told the Tampa Bay Times in March 2018 he has dedicated the rest of his life to fighting for gun safety.
+While he would prefer that assault-style weapons were banned entirely, he believes that given the current political reality, that such a ban would be unlikely to ever happen, and accordingly, he is advocating for measures to reduce gun violence which have a realistic chance of passage.
+He told the Tampa Bay Times in March 2018 that he has dedicated the rest of his life to fighting for gun safety.